marijkje/transport/README.md

 # transport
-The version for the JBOSS 7 server
+The version for the Ikoula server with MySQL and Tomcat7